Elsie Paroubek: Disappearance

 Chicago's Hinman Street police station, engraving from 1889.
 The station house stood at the corner of Hinman and Paulina streets and housed the 23rd Precinct.

-Romani people, as identified by the Rockford, Illinois press, were suspected after a neighborhood child, John Jirowski, told detectives from the Maxwell Street station led by inspector Stephen K. Healey that he had seen a gypsy wagon on Kedzie Avenue, a block west of Troy Street, with two women holding a little girl.
+Romani people, as identified by the Rockford, Illinois press, were suspected after a neighborhood child, John Jirowski, told detectives from the Maxwell Street station led by inspector Stephen K. Healey that he had seen a wagon he associated with Romani people on Kedzie Avenue, a block west of Troy Street, with two women holding a little girl.
 The Chicago American repeated this story with the added detail that the girl seemed to be trying to get away and was being restrained; also, that police had reason to believe this was a "Black Hand" kidnapping.

-There were several camps along the Des Plaines River near Kedzie and these were searched.
+There were several Romani camps along the Des Plaines River near Kedzie and these were searched.
 Residents told investigators that one wagon had decamped and left on the morning of April 9.
-The "stolen by gypsies" theory gained credence because Elsie's disappearance was almost identical to that of Lillian Wulff, who had been found among Romani people four years earlier.
+The theory that Elsie had been abducted by people identified in contemporary reports as Romani gained traction because her disappearance closely resembled that of Lillian Wulff, who had been found among Romani people four years earlier.
 Elsie's father, Frank Paroubek, offered his life savings, $50 (about $1,547 today), as a reward.
 Inspector Healey also ordered that drainage canals be dragged for the child's body on April 15, and Governor Charles S. Deneen asked the public to aid in the search.
 It was at about this time that Elsie's friend Emma Kubat, 14, told police she had last seen Elsie with the organ grinder.
-Detectives from the Maxwell Street station searched the Italian quarter at West 14th and S. Halsted Streets, where it had been reported a child answering Elsie's description had been seen with an organ grinder.
+Detectives from the Maxwell Street station searched the Italian quarter at West 14th and S. Halsted Streets, where it had been reported a child matching Elsie's description had been seen with an organ grinder.

 A full-length photo of Elsie appeared on the front page of the April 12 Chicago American.
 This photo, enhanced by artists, reappeared many times in the paper.
 On April 17, it was accompanied by photos of Frank, Karolina and Elsie's sister Julia.